Pylons/pyramid_cookbook/docs/deployment/nginx.rst

 unlike the basic development environment you're probably using on your local machine.

-`Nginx <https://www.nginx.com/resources/wiki/>`_ is a highly optimized HTTP server, very capable of serving static content as well as acting as a proxy between other applications and the outside world.
+`nginx <https://www.nginx.com/resources/wiki/>`_ is a highly optimized HTTP server, very capable of serving static content as well as acting as a proxy between other applications and the outside world.
 As a proxy, it also has good support for basic load balancing